marcosps/marcosps.github.io/content/blog/bind-mounts-btrfs-subvol.md

 The code related to *logical-address* look at the full subvolume path (/@/home) and tries to follow it, but subvolume */@* isn't mounted, returning an error.
 To address it, we need to find the exact mountpoint of the subvolume where the file is mounted, and show the path starting from it.

-These two patches \([patch 1](https://github.com/kdave/btrfs-progs/commit/57cfe29e69369be1fd1cfe149ee3cecf37a91968), [path 2](https://github.com/kdave/btrfs-progs/commit/6b8fed9e798dbcad196e06384b03691ad6512fba)\) fixes the issue: finding the correct mountpoint of a subvolume and using it to show the path to the file related to the logical-address.
+These two patches \([patch 1](https://github.com/kdave/btrfs-progs/commit/57cfe29e69369be1fd1cfe149ee3cecf37a91968), [path 2](https://github.com/kdave/btrfs-progs/commit/6b8fed9e798dbcad196e06384b03691ad6512fba)\) fix the issue: finding the correct mountpoint of a subvolume and using it to show the path to the file related to the logical-address.

 In this post I'll discuss about the first patch: how to reliably find the correct mountpoint related to a subvolume and a subvolume id.